 You might already use CANVA to create social media graphics, but Canva can also be used to create presentation slides, Zoom backgrounds, and more.
-You can also use this platform to create group collages or for visioning exercises.
-Creative and art activities can be some of the most effective in-person; try to adapt some of your favorites remotely!
+You can also use this platform to create group collages or for visioning.
+Creative and art activies can be some of the most effective in-person; try to adapt some of your favorite remotely through a platform like Canva!